Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Method

-Instead of comparing teacher and student on a single sampled token, we compare them over a teacher-defined local support.
-A natural starting point is the full-vocabulary reverse-KL at a prefix $c_t$:
+Instead of comparing teacher and student on a single sampled token, we compare their next-token distributions over a teacher-defined local support set.
+A natural starting point is the full-vocabulary reverse-KL at prefix $c_t$:

-Sampled-token OPD can be viewed as a one-sample Monte Carlo approximation to this quantity:
+Sampled-token OPD can be viewed as a Monte Carlo approximation to this quantity:

-This approximation is computationally attractive, while concentrating entire update on a sampled-token.
-We instead compare teacher and student over a teacher-supported token set at each prefix.
+This approximation is computationally attractive, but it concentrates the entire update on a single sampled token.
+We instead compare teacher and student over a teacher-supported candidate set at each prefix.

 For each prompt $x$, we sample a group of outputs $\{o_i\}_{i=1}^{G}$ using the student inference policy.
 Let $c_{i,t} = (x, y_{i,<t})$ be the prefix at position $t$ of output $o_i$, and define the teacher support set